asce-web/ascenews/wp-content/plugins/http-headers/README.txt

 Updates are on they way, so stay tuned at [@DimitarIvanov](https://twitter.com/DimitarIvanov)

 == Changelog ==

+= 1.15.1 =
+*Release Date - 9th May, 2020*

+* Fixed the "Access-Control-Allow-Origin" header

 = 1.15.0 =
 *Release Date - 26th January, 2020*